paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 It’s so simple, but so beneficial and fun for baby!

 Sit on the floor with baby sitting in front of you.
 Then, give baby a small ball to hold.
-I used a wooden ball.
+A ball without ridges, like a wooden or rubber ball, will give baby a good challenge.

 Inevitably, baby will drop the ball.
 At this point, encourage him to pick it back up.
 Or he may do this on his own.